Hildebrand Law, P.C. mobile logo

 However, the Court of Appeals noted that the one instance of in-state abuse was enough to give the court subject matter jurisdiction.
 In addition, it said that nothing in Arizona law prevents the ADES from investigating and taking action to protect children even if all acts of alleged abuse or neglect occur outside Arizona.

 If you need information multi-state child custody jurisdiction in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child relocation attorneys have over 100 years of combined experience successfully representing clients in multi-state child custody jurisdiction cases in Arizona.
+Our Arizona child relocation attorneys have decades of combined experience successfully representing clients in multi-state child custody jurisdiction cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.